barefoot-88/Guide/guide/payments/privacy.md

 It is especially important to help them understand any actions that might impact their privacy.
 Most of the risks occur at the point of creating a transaction or requesting a payment, and we should try to design solutions that reduce the risk of unknowingly degrading privacy.

-While there is no perfect solution that will guarantee 100% privacy, try to minimize how much information gets shared to the most essential.
+While there is no perfect solution that will guarantee 100% privacy, trying to minimize how much sensitive information gets shared is most essential.
 Consider ways to inform and prevent user actions that negatively impact their privacy as they use your product.

 <!--
 There is no perfect solution to guarantee 100% privacy that lasts forever because things can be revealed over time.
 Since transactions are forever public, even if all precautions are taken at the time of payment to ensure the highest degree of anonymity, future behaviors of the wallet owner or transacting parties can still degrade previously attained privacy.
 A high amount of diligence is necessary whenever users are transacting with Bitcoin.
 The product should be able to guide, inform, and prevent them against privacy degrading actions.